BLKSerene/Wordless/doc/doc.md

     The percentage of the number of token types in each file out of the total number of token types in all files.

   - **3.1.2.11 Count of Syllables**<br>
     The number of syllables in each files. *Wordless* automatically applies the built-in syllable tokenizer according to the language of each file to calculate the number of syllable in each file.
-You can modify syllable tokenizer settings via **Menu → Preferences → Settings → Syllable Tokenization → Syllable Tokenizer Settings**.
+You can modify syllable tokenizer settings via **Menu Bar → Preferences → Settings → Syllable Tokenization → Syllable Tokenizer Settings**.

   - **3.1.2.12 Count of Syllables %**<br>
     The percentage of the number of syllables in each file out of the total number of syllable in all files.